Currently, there are 7 functions associated with the sample

 (default) to the square

-results in a hexagonal grid.
-The location of samples can also be adjusted using the locations
+The location of sample units can also be adjusted using the

 parameter, where centers